SETI/rms-cspyce/README-developers.md

 is either one of the letters a (for alpha), b (for beta), or rc (for release candidate).
 The letter can optionally be followed by a number.

-Hence a series of releases can be created by
+Hence, a series of releases can be created by

       python setup.py egg_info -b a1 sdist bdist_wheel
       python setup.py egg_info -b a2 sdist bdist_wheel